Faculty

 DanBurdick-EzinePicTuba virtuoso Dr. Daniel Burdick has performed with the Canadian Brass, the Detroit Symphony Orchestra, and Keith Brion’s New Sousa Band.
 His has given solo concerts in Italy, Germany, Scotland, Austria, Canada, the 2012 International Tuba and Euphonium Conference, and the 2012 and 2014 International Women’s Brass Conferences.
 Dr. Burdick has recorded Tuba Voe: Tales from the Gay Tuba Songbook and Edinboro Radar: Works for Dan.
 He was Principal Tuba of the Boise Philharmonic and is Principal Tuba of the Erie Chamber Orchestra.

-A graduate of the University of Michigan, Dr. Burdick is a tenured Associate Professor at Edinboro University, in Pennsylvania.
+A graduate of the University of Michigan, Dr. Burdick is the tuba and euphonium instructor at the State College of Florida, and was formerly a tenured professor at Edinboro University, in Pennsylvania.
 He was the Executive Director of the International Women’s Brass Conference and co-founded the PASSHE LGBTQIA Consortium and the Edinboro University Community Music School.

 Associate Teachers